 - Checks that the local node running the installer can communicate with remote nodes - If the installer finds ssh binaries, it confirms that ssh can operate without requests for passwords or passphrases.
 If ssh binaries cannot communicate with remote nodes, the installer tries rsh binaries.
-And if both ssh and rsh binaries fail, the installer prompts to help the user to setup ssh or rsh binaries. - Makes sure that the systems are running with the supported operating system - Makes sure the installer started from the global zone - Checks whether Veritas InfoScale Enterprise is installed - Exits if Veritas InfoScale Enterprise7.0 is not installed - Review the installer output about the I/O fencing configuration and confirm whether you want to configure fencing in enabled mode.
+And if both ssh and rsh binaries fail, the installer prompts to help the user to setup ssh or rsh binaries. - Makes sure that the systems are running with the supported operating system - Checks whether Veritas InfoScale Enterprise is installed - Exits if Veritas InfoScale Enterprise7.2 is not installed - Review the installer output about the I/O fencing configuration and confirm whether you want to configure fencing in enabled mode.